brennalaurentan/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest `bandbook.jar` from [here](https://github.com/AY2324S2-CS2103T-T15-3/tp/releases).
+2. Download the latest `BandBook-v1.3.jar` from [here](https://github.com/AY2324S2-CS2103T-T15-3/tp/releases).

 3. Copy the file to the folder you want to use as the _home folder_ for your BandBook.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar bandbook.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar BandBook-v1.3.jar` command to run the application.<br>
    <br> A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    <br> ![Ui](images/Ui.png) <br> <br>
 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>